angadgill92/GettingStarted/languages/javascript/README.md

 If you've already installed git and would like to get down and dirty then you can go[ here](https://github.com/atom/atom/blob/master/docs/build-instructions/linux.md) and follow the instructions.

+#### Visual Studio Code `text-editor`

+VS Code is another _great_ editor, created by Microsoft.
+It is built on the same framework that Atom uses (electron) but is snappier than Atom, and handles large text files without breaking a sweat.
+It also has a better terminal integration.
+Head over to the [docs](https://code.visualstudio.com/docs) for more information.
+Installing packages is fairly simple here, since VS Code will suggest packages to install based on the type of file you have open.

+> **Aside:** At the end of the day, choice of editor is a personal preference.
+We have added VS Code and Atom because they have been written in Javascript or languages that transpile/compile to Javascript and have better support for JS than anything else out there.
+Choose whatever editor makes you more productive, and lets you focus on the work at hand.

 ### Other Tools

 #### Linters :